Nihilnia/SpotifyApiProject_v2/README.md

 ## Usage
 You can [view the live demo](https://spotifyapiproject.netlify.app) hosted on Netlify. <br/>
-Simply go to website, create your own account and login.
+Simply go to website, create your own account and login. <br/>
+Search for anything; Tracks, artists and playlists. <br/>
+If you allow the cookies you can play the songs.

 ## Contributing
 If you would like to contribute to my project, feel free to submit a pull request.
 I am open to new ideas and suggestions for improving my work.